realA10001986/Time-Circuits-Display-DMX/README.md

 # Firmware for Time Circuits Display - DMX controlled

 This repository holds a firmware for CircuitSetup's Time Circuits Display kit which allows to control each element through DMX.
-It is designed to work the the [Sparkfun LED-to-DMX](https://www.sparkfun.com/products/15110) shield.
+It is designed to work using the [Sparkfun LED-to-DMX](https://www.sparkfun.com/products/15110) shield.

 ### DMX channels